JayWood/the-seo-framework/readme.txt

 * TODO This new setting influences which page Search Engines index.
 Default (and recommended) is Automatic.
 * TODO This new setting doesn't affect scheme redirection of pages and posts, which should be done using `.htaccess`.

+**For everyone - About Schema Markup:**
+/
+* TODO New schema markup has been added, this helps Search Engines better understand your website.
+* TODO Breadcrumbs scripts now also work on WooCommerce products!

 **For everyone - About translations:**
 /
 * Objective translations for grammatically gender noun types like "this post" (male in Dutch) and "this page" (genderless in Dutch) within sentences which are fetched dynamically (like "Product" and "ProductTag" for WooCommerce) couldn't be translated correctly.